Santorini’s History: From the Minoan Eruption to Today

 The Naval Golden Age of Oia — 18th and 19th Century

-Between 1750 and 1900, Oia’s ship captains built one of the most formidable mercantile fleets in the Aegean — at its peak, 130–150 locally-owned sailing ships traded across the Black Sea, Russia, and the Mediterranean.
-The captains’ mansions (kapetanospita) that still line Oia’s caldera rim were built with the profits of this trade.
-The captains brought marble from the mainland to pave their village lanes, painted frescoes on their walls, and filled their mansions with porcelain and furniture collected from Egypt, Italy, and Romania.
-Oia sailors spoke Russian and Turkish — self-taught through years of trade voyages.
-The connection to Russia was so strong that many of the silver icons in Oia’s churches were gifts brought back from Orthodox Russia.
+Between 1750 and 1900, Oia’s ship captains built one of the most formidable mercantile fleets in the Aegean.
+At its peak, 130–150 locally-owned sailing ships were working routes across the Black Sea, Russia, and the Mediterranean.
+The captains’ mansions — kapetanospita — that line Oia’s caldera rim today were built directly from those profits.
+The captains imported marble from the mainland to pave their village lanes.
+They brought back porcelain and furniture from Egypt, Italy, and Romania.
+Oia sailors taught themselves Russian and Turkish through years of trade voyages.
+The bond with Russia ran deep enough that many of the silver icons in Oia’s churches arrived as gifts from Orthodox Russian communities.

 The 1956 Earthquake

-On July 9, 1956, a magnitude 7.8 earthquake struck Santorini, killing 53 people and destroying most of the island’s traditional villages.
-Imerovigli’s Skaros kasteli was obliterated.
-Pyrgos, Fira, and the northern villages suffered catastrophic damage.
-Many residents emigrated permanently — to Athens, Australia, and the United States.
-The island’s population dropped from about 18,000 to under 10,000 within a decade.
+On July 9, 1956, a magnitude 7.8 earthquake hit Santorini.
+Fifty-three people died.
+Most of the island’s traditional villages were destroyed.
+Imerovigli’s Skaros kasteli was wiped out entirely.
+Pyrgos, Fira, and the northern villages took catastrophic damage.
+Many residents left for good — heading to Athens, Australia, and the United States.
+The island’s population dropped from around 18,000 to under 10,000 within a decade.

 Santorini Today

-Tourism overtook wine as the island’s primary industry in the 1980s.
-Today, Santorini receives approximately 3–4 million visitors annually against a permanent population of about 15,000 — one of the highest visitor-to-resident ratios of any destination in the world.
-The island’s 14 villages and 14 wineries, the ongoing excavations at Akrotiri, and the extraordinary caldera landscape continue to draw visitors from every continent.
-Scientists and volcanologists still monitor the island’s active volcanic system continuously — the last submarine eruption was in 1950.
+Tourism overtook wine as the main industry in the 1980s, and the numbers since then have become genuinely staggering.
+Santorini now receives roughly 3–4 million visitors annually against a permanent population of about 15,000 — one of the highest visitor-to-resident ratios anywhere on the planet.
+The 14 villages, 14 wineries, the ongoing Akrotiri excavations, and the caldera landscape keep drawing people from every continent.
+Volcanologists haven’t stopped watching, either — the island’s volcanic system remains active, with the last submarine eruption recorded in 1950.

 ⛵ Ready to Book?